2006 Super 14 season

 The 2006 Super 14 season started on 10 February 2006.
 The Grand Final was held on 27 May 2006.
 Super 14 is a provincial rugby union competition with 14 teams from New Zealand, Australia and South Africa.
 This season was the first of the expansion, which saw two new teams, the Western Force and the Cheetahs, join the Super 12/14.
 The addition of two new teams led to the name change from the Super 12.
 It was also the first year for a new Super 14 trophy.

-At the start of round one, the Crusaders were the favourite to win this year's title 1 with a return of A$3.25 for every $1 bet.
-The Blues were second favourite with a return of A$4.75 for every $1 bet and the Waratahs were third with a return of A$5.00 for every $1 bet.
-The Cats were favourites for the wooden spoon.
-These figures are the final odds.